katelyn98/katelyn98.github.io/scripts/wedding_rsvp_google_sheet_setup.md

   - reception allowed / attending
   - attendance status
   - dietary notes / message
+- The registry tracking form sends:
+  - contributor name (optional)
+  - payment method (`paypal`, `venmo`, `zelle`, or `other`)
+  - contribution amount
+  - transaction reference (optional)
+  - note (optional)
 - The `Responses` tab keeps both `Submitted At` and `Last Updated` so you can tell when a guest changed their RSVP.
 - Keep phone numbers out of this repo; store them only in the private Google Sheet `Invites` tab.
+- Registry totals are based on the submitted contribution logs; they do not automatically sync from PayPal, Venmo, or Zelle APIs.
 - If you update the script later, redeploy the web app so the latest version is live.